Bhavyaz/Spam-Mail-Prediction/README.md

 # Spam-Mail-Prediction
-Predicting Real and Spam Mails using M.L.
-Models
+Performed Feature extraction and Predicted Spam and Ham Mails using M.L. model